jheimes-silveira/ft_cli/README.md

 ##### Criar novo arquivo

-in .js_cli / templete, a file {{term}} _ new_file_trigger.json is generated where, from his annotation, he can create a new file with the pre-defined templete, for example:
+in .ft_cli / templete, a file {{term}} _ new_file_trigger.json is generated where, from his annotation, he can create a new file with the pre-defined templete, for example:

-Note, the ``generate`` variable must be ``true`` to generate the file. em .js_cli/templete, um arquivo {{term}}_new_file_trigger.json é gerado onde, a partir de sua anotação, ele pode criar um novo arquivo com o modelo predefinido, por exemplo:
+Note, the ``generate`` variable must be ``true`` to generate the file. em .ft_cli/templete, um arquivo {{term}}_new_file_trigger.json é gerado onde, a partir de sua anotação, ele pode criar um novo arquivo com o modelo predefinido, por exemplo:

 Observe que a variável ``generate`` deve ser ``true`` para gerar o arquivo.